MicrosoftDocs/VBA-Docs/api/Excel.Range(object).md

 <br/>

 If you work with selections that contain more than one area, the **[Areas](Excel.Range.Areas.md)** property is useful.
 It divides a multiple-area selection into individual **Range** objects and then returns the objects as a collection.
-You can use the **[Count](Excel.Range.Count.md)** property on the returned collection to verify a selection that contains more than one area, as shown in the following example.
+Use the **[Count](Excel.Range.Count.md)** property on the returned collection to verify a selection that contains more than one area, as shown in the following example.

 ```vb
 Sub NoMultiAreaSelection()